ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 systemctl start docker
 ```

 If you instead installed Docker Desktop, you should just open the gui of Docker desktop.
-We are not *using* this gui, but having it open makes sure everything is running.
+We are not *using* this gui, but opening it (and then closing it,) makes sure it is running.

 If you want to, you can, at this point, go trough the [Getting Started Guide](https://docs.docker.com/get-started/).
 You don't have to, but this is the easiest place to go trough if you, at any point, feel like you're stuck on Docker and want to learn how it works.